Neradon/Dasui/README.md

 # WARNING
-This version supports the gameversion "2021r161" and "2021r161 Experimental 1"!
+This version supports the gameversion "2022r165"!

 # Installation